Rory-Sullivan/Dry-Rock/README.md

 So that's what I did.

 The site runs a python script at regular intervals.
-The script retrieves forecast data from Yr, collates it and renders it into a single page.
+The script retrieves forecast data from MET Norway's weather API, collates it and renders it into a single page.
 This leaves me with a single web page to check before deciding where to go at the weekend.

 ## Usage